-All attempts are made to ensure the information provided on this website (www.ssw.org.uk) at any time is accurate.
+Our website All attempts are made to ensure the information provided on www.ssw.org.uk at any time is accurate.
 We will not be held liable for any errors or omissions.
 We will use all reasonable endeavours to correct errors or omissions as quickly as practicable after becoming aware or notified of these.

 These terms and conditions shall be deemed to be made in Scotland.
 All contracts made between Scottish Sculpture Workshop and the user shall be governed by Scots Law and any dispute arising therein shall be subject to the sole jurisdiction of the Scottish Courts.

 Scottish Sculpture Workshop is a Charitable Company Limited by Guarantee, with Scottish Charity Number SC003223.

 Final authority for the organisation, and in regard to the interpretation of these Terms and Conditions, rests with the Board of Trustees of SSW.